-Elk Island National Park in Alberta, Canada is not only one of the best places to see bison on the entire planet, it’s also only second to the Serengeti in numbers of hoofed wildlife!
+Elk Island National Park in Alberta, Canada is not only one of the best places to see bison on the entire planet, but it’s also only second to the Serengeti in numbers of hoofed wildlife!

 In Canada’s largest completely enclosed national park, you can find plains bison on the north side of the park and wood bison on the south side.
 Wood bison are larger than plains bison with males weighing ~900 kg (2000 lbs), making them the largest terrestrial animal in North America!
 Plains bison are slightly smaller weighing in at ~15%.
 But they’re still huge and to respected.

 My German (then) husband and my main goal for visiting Elk Island were to see bison.
 Being from Europe, he had never seen a bison before, so this was especially exciting!

 Within minutes upon entering, we met this lone bull on the side of the road.
 We had a magical few moments snapping photos (from the safety of our car).
 My then-husband was ecstatic that he had seen his first bison, and one so close!
 Mission accomplished!

 Hiking in Elk Island National Park